huynguyenjv/HUTECHFOSS/README.md

 <p align="justify">

-This project is licensed under the terms of the [MIT](LICENSE) license.
+This project is licensed under the terms of the [GNU](LICENSE) license.

 </p>